The Internal Bar Strength (IBS) Indicator [Including Quantified Strategies]

 The Internal Bar Strength formula

 Let’s illustrate with an example from the 28th of October 2020: SPY, the ETF of the S&P 500, had a high of 338.25, a low of 326.13, and closed at 326.66.
 Thus, the IBS that day would be calculated like this:

 (326.66 – 326.13)/(338.25 – 326.13) = 0.043

-This was a very bad day for stocks where SPY opened significantly down and continued falling throughout the day.
+This was a bad day for stocks, where SPY opened significantly down and continued falling throughout the day.
 The low value of the IBS indicates a good setup for a mean reversion trade.
 As it turned out, the next day, the 29th of October, ended as a positive day.

-Micheal Harris wrote about IBS in September 2018 where he argued the IBS has somewhat lost its strength.
-As with most things in the financial markets, all good things must come to an end, and IBS performed poorly during 2017 and 2018.
 IBS is a very simplistic indicator and widely used by algos, perhaps indicating the good times are over.
-The markets are flooded with capital, brains and computing power, and most popular indicators and strategies will be “arbed” away when they get widely used.
+The markets are flooded with capital, brains, and computing power, and the most popular indicators and strategies will be “arbed” away when they get widely used.

 Let’s first start with the S&P 500 by using the ETF SPY.
 The criteria are simple (using Amibroker):

 Buy= IBS<0.2 ;